clarissacarcha/samplemob/README.md

 - (checkmark) replace all 'driver' to 'toktok rider'.
 - (checkmark) replace 'how are you today?' to 'tara lets ka-toktok'
 - (checkmark) replace 'edit profile' to 'Profile' in navigation
-- replace 'No Records' to ''
+- (checkmark) replace 'No Records' to ''
 - (checkmark) SMS semaphore account
 - iOS build